Does Exercise Help Your Singing Voice?

 Exercise is a great way to stay physically fit and whip your voice into shape too.
 A strong singing voice starts with a healthy body, and certain sports can help improve your vocals.
 However, you need to learn proper technique, or you could injure your voice and body.

-How does exercise affect singing?
+How does exercise improve your singing voice?

 There are so many reasons to exercise.
 Being physically active keeps you fit, healthy, reduces stress levels and rejuvenates your mind.
 If that’s not enough, the benefits of exercise can have a great knock–on effect on your voice.